brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-website-hosting.md

 #### Strengths

 - Interface and documentation are reasonably easy to use and understand, albeit not quite as much so as either Netlify's or Vercel's.
-(At the outset, be sure you pick "Static site" when you choose from among the options for setting up a "Web service.”)
+(At the outset, be sure you pick "Static site" when you choose from among the options for setting up a "web service.”)
 - Real-time support.
 During business hours and quite often well beyond them, even users of the Render free tier receive unfailingly courteous real-time help from Render employees through the company's Slack community.
 In fact, this is the only one of the three vendors that provides *any* real-time support to the free tier.
 - Generous free tier.
 Again quoting my earlier post, Render's "free tier for static sites allows 100 GB of up/down bandwidth per month with no other deploy limits *at all*."